AngusG/angusg.github.io/_news/announcement_1.md

 inline: true
 ---

-I am now a reviewer for the International Journal of Computer Vision (IJCV).
+I am now a reviewer for the *International Journal of Computer Vision* (IJCV)